+The dissatisfaction of users with the answer of search robots in web retrieval is a very common problem.
+This problem is due, most of the times, to the terms used to query, which meet the search criteria, but do not reflects exactly what the user is really searching.
+The query refinement process, also called query expansion, is a possible solution to this problem.
 To solve this problem, the query can be modified by adding or removing terms to discard uninteresting retrieved documents and/or to retrieve interesting documents that were not retrieved by the query.
 This problem has been named as query refinement or query expansion in the field of Information Retrieval [14].

-In this work, we propose the use of mining techniques to solve this problem.
+In this work, we propose the use of mining techniques to refine queries in web retrieval.
 For this purpose, we use fuzzy association rules to find dependence relations among the presence of terms in an initial set of retrieved documents.
 A group of selected terms from the extracted rules generates a vocabulary related to the search topic that helps the user to refine the query with the aim of improving the retrieval effectiveness.
 Data mining techniques have been applied successfully in the last decade in the field of Databases, but also to solve some classical Information Retrieval problems such as document classification [26] and query refinement [35].

-This paper is organized as follows: a survey of query refinement solutions found in the literature is given in Section 2.
-The concepts of association rules, fuzzy association rules and fuzzy transactions are presented briefly in Section 3, while the process to refine queries via fuzzy association rules is explained in Section 4.
-The obtention of the document representation and the extraction of fuzzy association rules are given in Section 5 and Section 6, respectively.
-Finally, some experimental examples are shown in Section 7 and the conclusions and future work are presented in 8.
+This paper is organized as follows: The concepts of association rules, fuzzy association rules and fuzzy transactions are presented briefly in Sect.
+2. A survey of query refinement solutions found in the literature is given in Sect.
+3, while the process to refine queries via fuzzy association rules is explained in Sect.
+4. The obtention of the document representation and the extraction of fuzzy association rules are given in Sects.
+5 and 6, respectively.
+Finally, some experimental examples are shown in Sect.
+7 and the conclusions and future work are presented in 8.